 As part of its security features, web browser Google Chrome uses a special set of symbols that alerts users to a website's validity.
 Shown in the left corner of the address bar, these icons provide vital information about a site's certificates and connections.
-In this article, you will learn about the different security indicators offered by Google Chrome so that you can avoid any security breaches and unwelcome surprises.
+In this article, you will learn about the different security indicators offered by Google Chrome.

 In short, the different padlocks and icons shown next to the URL bar on Google Chrome let you know whether a site uses TLS or SSL certificates.
-These certificates allow you to distinguish between a valid site and an invalid one.
+These certificates allow you to distinguish between a valid and invalid sites.

 The green padlock indicates that a webpage connection is secure.
-This means that a website's identity has been verified by a trusted third-party authority and that it has a valid certificate for the URL that you're trying to reach.
+This means that a website's identity has been verified by a trusted third-party authority and has a valid certificate for the URL you're trying to reach.

-Site certificates are produced by any website that requires some sort of authentication (such as a username and password) to access a page's full services.
-An easy way to tell if a site is secure is to check its URL — encrypted sites (those that use SSL) will usually begin with https, while non-encrypted sites use an http URL.
+Site certificates are produced by any website that requires some authentication (such as a username and password) to access a page's full services.
+An easy way to tell if a site is secure is to check its URL — encrypted sites (those that use SSL) will usually begin with https, while non-encrypted sites use an HTTP URL.

 If you'd like to access additional information about the sites that you visit, you can click on the icon and hit the Connection tab: